-Lifelong Learning
+Lifelong Learning (UVLL)

-- Demonstrate proficiency in skills that sustain lifelong learning, particularly, the ability to think critically and access, evaluate, and integrate information. - 2.
-Distinguish between fact and judgment and between belief and knowledge. - Demonstrate the ability to recognize and construct good arguments, including determining relevant evidence, proper logical structure and appropriate inferences. - 4.
-Demonstrate the ability to articulate as well as suspend ones own assumptions, beliefs and judgments. - 5.
-Demonstrate the ability to determine and use the appropriate technology to support information search and discovery methods. - 6.
-Demonstrate information literacy and the ability to identify, obtain, evaluate, and effectively use information
+- 1. Demonstrate proficiency in skills that sustain lifelong learning, particularly the abilities to think both critically and responsibly and to access, evaluate, and integrate information. - 2.
+Demonstrate the ability to determine and use the appropriate technology to support information search and discovery methods.

-Community Service
+Community Service (UVCS)

 - Reflect on service as a component of active citizenship, community engagement, and social responsibility - 2.
-Demonstrate reciprocity and responsiveness in service work with a community organization.
-Service work is understood to be a minimum of 20 hours of unpaid, active participation assisting an off-campus community organization in the achievement of its goals, not simply observing the work of the organization. - 3.
-Describe and analyze the social issues relevant to the community organization of knowledge to provide a broader analysis of complex issues.
+Demonstrate reciprocity and responsiveness in service work with a community organization - 3.
+Describe and analyze the social issues relevant to community organization.

+Courses must include a minimum of 20 hours of unpaid, active participation assisting an off-campus community organization in the achievement of its goals, not simply observing the work of the organization.

-Interdisciplinary Thinking Learning Outcomes.
+Interdisciplinary Thinking Learning Outcomes (INTD).
 A graduate with a baccalaureate degree should be able to:

-- Identify the different frameworks, tools, perspectives, methods, fundamental underlying questions and contributions of different academic disciplines. - 2.
-Demonstrate how the synthesis of disciplines can establish a new level of discourse and integration
+- 1. Identify the different frameworks, tools, perspectives, methods, fundamental underlying questions and contributions of different academic disciplines. - Demonstrate how the synthesis of disciplines can establish a new level of discourse and integration of knowledge to provide a broader analysis of complex issues.

-Courses with interdisciplinary designation must be an upper division and incorporates two or three distinct disciplines from the following: Written Communication, Oral Communication, Quantitative Reasoning, The Natural World, Humanities, Behavioral and Social Sciences, Creative and Artistic Expression, and Lifelong Fitness.
+Definition of Interdisciplinary Courses: Courses approved for the interdisciplinary designation must be an upper division course that incorporates two or three distinct disciplines.
+For the purpose of this designation, each of the Breadth Areas in the G.E. program constitute a distinct discipline: Written Communication, Oral Communication, Quantitative Reasoning, The Natural World, Humanities, Behavioral and Social Sciences, Creative and Artistic Expression, and Lifelong Fitness